mggg/ecological-inference/README.md

 Contributions are welcome!

 Uses Python 3.10.
-After cloning the environment, you should be able to use either `virtualenv` or `conda` to run the code.
+After cloning the repository, you should be able to use either `virtualenv` or `conda` to set up your environment.
 The second (`conda`) is probably easier for development, but `virtualenv` is used for the project's CI.

 Here is how to create and activate each environment.
 See the docs for more elaborate details: